meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 cross_entropy = tf.reduce_mean(-tf.reduce_sum(y_ * tf.log(y), reduction_indices=[1]))
 ```

 The cross entropy loss function is the product of the log of our prediction(s) `y` (values between 0 and 1) and the observed value `y_`.
-The details are outside of the scope of today's class, but the important thing to know is that it penalizes the classifier (indicates loss) with a large number if the prediction is incorrect and with a small number if it's correct.
+The details are outside of the scope of this post, but the important thing to know is that it penalizes the classifier (indicates loss) with a large number if the prediction is incorrect and with a small number if it's correct.
 >Take a look at the example below to see what softmax is doing.
 >- In the first imaginary example, the model is very confident that the digit it's seeing is a 3.